Get your glow back with a post holiday detox

-It’s the day after Thanksgiving and the guilt is starting to set in, after a day of indulging on all your favorite holiday foods.
+It’s the day after Thanksgiving and the guilt is starting to set in.
+After a day of indulging on all your favorite holiday foods.
 Sometimes no matter how hard we try to be mindful, a day like Thanksgiving makes it nearly impossible to eat within our ideal limits.
 Between the hidden butter and cream added to a majority of traditional holiday dishes and your relatives insisting that you have a serving of the dish they brought this year, it’s no surprise we often end up on the other side feeling fatigued, bloated and guilty for that extra piece of pie we had at the end of the evening.
 It’s time for a detox!

-Do your body a favor by revamping your digestion and cleansing your taste buds with a simple post-Thanksgiving detox.
-Forget the week -long juice cleanse or forcing yourself to drink some spicy vinegar concoction, instead follow a simpler approach that focuses on adding more of the good stuff to your diet and routine.
+Let’s do your body a favor.
+Revamp your digestion and cleanse your taste buds with a simple post-Thanksgiving detox.
+Forget the week -long juice cleanse.
+Don’t forcing yourself to drink some spicy vinegar concoction, instead follow a simpler approach that focuses on adding more of the good stuff to your diet and routine.
 Follow the guidelines below after Thanksgiving to get yourself feeling good and ready for the next round of holiday hustle and bustle.
-Remember Christmas is right around the corner!
+Remember, Christmas is right around the corner!

-Drink up buttercup – Water is the most important component of our bodies making up over 50% of our total body composition.
-Bumping up your water intake will improve digestion and help flush out toxins, as well as increase mental clarity, improve energy and boost your immune system.
-Start your day with a tall glass of water, before having breakfast or your morning coffee.
+Water is the most important component of our bodies.
+It makes up over 50% of our total body composition.
+Bumping up your water intake will improve digestion and help flush out toxins.
+Bonus points, as it increases mental clarity, improves energy and boosts your immune system.
+Start your day with a tall glass of water.
+Even before having breakfast or your morning coffee.
 Water will kick start your digestion and flush out the liver.
 Consider adding lemon for an additional boost.
 Lemon is loaded with vitamin C and may also help reduce indigestion, bloating and inflammation.

-Move Your Body – Here’s a way to find a silver lining in the post holiday clean up, it gets you moving!
+Here’s a way to find a silver lining in the post holiday clean up, it gets you moving!
 Exercise is a great way to increase metabolism, maintain blood sugar, promote heart health, regulate digestion and believe it or not increase energy.
 Start slow if you’re not one to exercise daily by setting a timer for 10 minutes and making a goal to stay active for the entire 10 minutes with a combination of household chores, stretching, body weight exercises or even dancing!
 Bump up the time by 5 minutes each day until you’ve reached 30 minutes.
-Challenge yourself by adding more time and more intense exercises like a faster walking or running pace, holding small weights or attending a group fitness class.
+Challenge yourself: add more time, more intense exercises like a faster walking or running pace, holding small weights or attending a group fitness class.

-Ditch the Booze – This one is a no brainer, but can be a tough one to cut out around the holidays.
-Alcohol not only affects our digestive system by promoting more acid production in the stomach, it can also lead us to mindless eating after the buzz sets in resulting in both a food hangover and booze hangover.
-Skip alcohol and order a club soda with a few lemons and limes to stay hydrated as recommended above, but also camouflage your non-alcoholic beverage from your friends or co-workers who insist you have a holiday drink with them to celebrate the season.
+This one is a no brainer, but can be a tough one to cut out around the holidays.
+Alcohol affects our digestive system by promoting more acid production in the stomach.
+It can also lead us to mindless eating after the buzz sets in resulting in both a food hangover and booze hangover.
+Skip alcohol and order a club soda with a few lemons and limes to stay hydrated as recommended above.
+Also camouflage your non-alcoholic beverage from your friends or co-workers who insist you have a holiday drink with them to celebrate the season.
 You won’t regret this decision the next day, actually you might love yourself for it!